 In the following sections we discuss in detail the semantic areas, dividing them by disease when necessary.

 All medical reports are also associated with the Organization that produced it.
-In EXAMODE there are two organizations: the Cannizzaro Hospital (AOEC) in Italy and the Radboud Medical Center in the Netherlands.
+In EXAMODE there are two organizations: the Cannizzaro Hospital (AOEC) in Italy and the Radboud University Medical Center (RUMC) in the Netherlands.

 The figure above represents the structure of the ontology for the Uterine Cervix Cancer.
-In the case of the Cervix, the outcome, indipendently of its type, may or may not be annotated with the presence of Human Papilloma Virus Infection.
-The possible positive outcome here include cervical polyp, cervicitis, one of the possible types of Cervical Intraepithaelial neoplasia (CIN), or one of the possible types of cervical carcinoma.
+For cervical cancer, in the diagnosis, indipendently of its type, one could detect the presence of koilocytes, or the specimen could test positive for HPV.
 We note that a case of cervix cancer does not present possibilities for annotations.

-For the diagnosis of the coeliac disease, as described in the image above, the outcome is fairly simpler that the one of the other three diseases: if the patient is potivite, s/he can either have the coeliac disease or Duodenitis (an inflammation which does not necessarily imply coeliac disease).
+For the diagnosis of the celiac disease, as described in the image above, the outcome is fairly simpler that the one of the other three diseases: if the patient is posivite, s/he can either have the celiac disease or Duodenitis (an inflammation which does not necessarily imply celiac disease).
 The outcome may be correlated with the information about the Immunohistochemical Test carried on the patient.

-As shown above, the Examode Ontology presents other two main areas, here presented for the case of the colon cancer, i.e. the Procedure and the Anatomical Location.
+As shown above, the Examode Ontology comprises three other semantic areas, here presented for the case of the colon cancer, i.e. the Procedure and the Anatomical Location.
 The former details the surgical procedure performed to collect the tissue; the latter represents an anatomical location, that can be both the area from where the tissue was taken, or where the disease is located in the patient.
+We also modeled the Test area, which comprises other test performed.

-In the case of the colon, the performed procedure can only be a surgical procedure which, in turn, can be a resection, a anastomosis, a hemiectomy or a form of Endoscopic Biopsy.
+In the case of the colon, the performed procedure can only be a surgical procedure which, in turn, can be a resection, an anastomosis, a hemiectomy or a form of Endoscopic Biopsy.

 The contemplated anatomical location are the different areas of the colon.
 The class Colon, NOS (Not Otherwise Specified) describes a general area of the colon, and can be better specified by one of its subclasses.
 Other locations included in this area that are not in the Colon are the Rectum, the Abdomen and the Ileum.